ministryofjustice/hmcts-km/README.md

     cp .env.example .env
     ```

-    The `SERVER_NAME` variable should be `hmcts-km.docker`.
-The website will be accessible at http://hmcts-km.docker when run using `docker-compose` and `dory`.
+    The `SERVER_NAME` variable should be `hmctskm.docker`.
+The website will be accessible at http://hmctskm.docker when run using `docker-compose` and `dory`.

     Generate keys and salts to replace the dummy values.